BuSaRo/hello-world/README.md

 # hello-world
 A repository
 I like playing League of Legends.
-So excited to watch Arnace that's gonna premeire today!
+So excited to watch Arcane that's gonna premeire today!